apache/beam/website/www/site/content/en/documentation/programming-guide.md

 	if err != nil {
 		return err
 	}

-	for offset < rt.GetRestriction().End {
-		// The restriction tracker can be modified by another thread in parallel.
-Only after
+	// The restriction tracker can be modified by another thread in parallel
+	// so storing state locally is ill advised. end = rt.GetRestriction().(offsetrange.Restriction).End
+	for offset < end {
-		// successfully claiming should we produce any output and/or perform side effects. rt.TryClaim(offset)
+		// Only after successfully claiming should we produce any output and/or
+		// perform side effects.
+    	rt.TryClaim(offset)
 		record, newOffset := readNextRecord(file)
 		emit(record)
 		offset = newOffset